ZaliaMist/ZaliaMist/README.md

 </p>

 While serving in leadership roles in online gaming communities, I decided to learn how to automate the manual record keeping and logistical accounting I was doing.
 Now after 12 months working with JavaScript, React, Python and Django, I’ve graduated as a full-stack developer from Kenzie Academy.
 I’ve grown to become proficient in Debugging, Researching and Concept-to-execution strategies.
-I am an adaptive, driven, self learner, eager to contribute to a development team!
+Adaptive, driven, self learner, eager to contribute to a development team!
 Find me on [Linkedin](http://www.linkedin.com/in/rosalia-shaw)

 <h1 align="center">Django Projects</h1>